Early Career Forum 2026-

 What is the format of the day?

-The symposium will feature keynote talks on topics of poverty, social justice and early career wellbeing, 15-minute delegate presentations followed by 15-minutes for questions/discussion, and workshops dedicated to developing a sustainable early career network.
+The forum will feature keynote talks on topics of poverty, social justice and early career wellbeing, 15-minute delegate presentations followed by 15-minutes for questions/discussion, and workshops dedicated to developing a sustainable early career network.
 There will also be time for networking.

 Is the venue accessible?